spacecomx/aws-storage-uploader/README.md

 // Create an uploader instance with your AWS region const uploader = new S3Uploader('us-east-1');

+// Or with an AWS profile
+const uploaderWithProfile = new S3Uploader('us-east-1', 'your-aws-profile');

 // Upload a single file
 const result = await uploader.uploadFile(
   'your-bucket-name',